 Permanent items in the trailer tack room could be:

 - Blankets and sheets not in use.
 I like to clean them, repair them, and store them in vacuum bags.
 No need for bugs and critters to be tempted.
 I also know they are ready for use when the cool weather hits again.

 - Show items that only get busted out when the whites really need to be white.
 A few show pads and schooling boots are safely tucked away in plastic storage containers with lids.

 - Extra grooming supplies.
-If I find a sale, I will stock up on my fave brushes and hoof picks, etc. For liquid products, I keep elsewhere in case the heat in summer or cold in winter bursts the container or freezes it.
+If I find a sale, I will stock up on my fave brushes and hoof picks, etc. For liquid products, I keep elsewhere just in case the temps burst the container or freezes it.

 - Tools to change a trailer tire.
 One of those great solid blocks to drive onto instead of using a jack.
 Be warned that the lugs on a trailer tire often do not work with your truck’s tools.
 You also need to have some other tools on board in case of a roadside emergency.